 Introduction

 Avifauna is known to have inspired humanity through its diversity and complex ecological roles.
 The services they render make them an important indicator of ecosystem health.
 However, in recent years, numerous avian populations have faced significant declines, largely attributed to escalating anthropogenic pressures.
 In South Asia, and particularly in India, habitat loss poses a major threat to wild bird populations (Sodhi & Brook, 2006).
 Deforestation, pollution, forest fires and rapid infrastructure development have collectively driven the local extinction of several bird species (Okorondu et al., 2022).
-In India, the last decade has seen a sharp decline in many bird species, including the Great Indian Bustard, Vultures, and lesser florican, to name a few.
+In India, the last decade has seen a sharp decline in many bird species, including the Great Indian Bustard, Vultures, and lesser florican.
 Vultures, in particular, are ecologically indispensable as scavengers and are recognised as flagship species for conservation in South Asia.
-Once numbering in millions, the vulture population has declined rapidly in the past few decades.
+Once numbering in millions, the vulture population has declined rapidly in the past few decades (Ref).
 Diclofenac, an NSAID (Non-steroidal Anti-inflammatory Drug), has been attributed to have caused a decline of vultures by 90% (Cuthbert et al., 2007; Galligan et al., 2021).
-A second school of thought attributed it to avian malaria among the vultures as a cause of rapid population decline (Poharkar et al., 2009).
+A second school of thought attributed to it was avian malaria among the vultures as a cause of rapid population decline (Poharkar et al., 2009).
 Recent detection of H5N1 in vulture has raised concerns among conservation workers.
-In response, multiple conservation strategies, including ex-situ conservation through captive breeding and reintroduction programs, have been initiated by both governmental and non-governmental organizations.
+In response, multiple conservation strategies, including ex-situ conservation through captive breeding and reintroduction programs, have been initiated by both governmental and non-governmental organizations (Ref).
 The success of these programs critically depends on the appropriate procurement, sex identification, and scientific management of individual birds.

 Sex identification forms the fundamental basis for avian research, conservation breeding and reintroduction initiatives.
 In monomorphic bird species, due to the unambiguous resemblance between the male and the female birds, molecular sex identification becomes obligatory.
 Unlike mammals, which follow a XY-XX sex determination system; birds have a unique ZW-ZZ sex determination system wherein the males (ZZ) are homogametic, while the females (ZW) are heterogametic.
 Molecular methods target regions of the sex chromosomes to detect the sex in birds.
 CHD is a marker widely used for sex identification in birds (Ellegren, 2000; Griffiths et al., 1998).
 Using the PCR assay targeting the CHD gene that is present on both the Z and W chromosomes, amplicons are generated using the PCR assay and resolved using AGE (Fridolfsson & Ellegren, 1999; Vucicevic et al., 2013).
 The CHD-Z and CHD-W fragments may vary from fifty base pairs to a single base pair among different species of birds.
 Among monomorphic birds, the CHD fragments differ from 20 bp to a single base pair; the resolution using 3% AGE may be overwhelming (Morinha et al., 2012).
 The poor resolution at times provides only one band and leads to misidentification of the sex of individual birds.